Azerbaijan Airlines

-Azerbaijan Airlines (Azərbaycan Hava Yolları), also known as AZAL, is the national flag carrier and largest airline of Azerbaijan.
+Azerbaijan Airlines (Azərbaycan Hava Yolları), known in short as AZAL, is the designated flag carrier and largest airline of Azerbaijan.
 Based in Baku, adjacent to Heydar Aliyev International Airport, the carrier operates to destinations across Asia, the Commonwealth of Independent States (CIS), and Europe.

-The airline was founded on 7 April 1992 as the first national airline established after the country gained independence.
+AZAL was officially founded on 7 April 1992 as the first national airline established after the country gained independence.
 The state-owned company was privatized in the 2000s, during which ownership of the company's assets ended up in the hands of companies owned by family members of Azerbaijani political elites, including President Ilham Aliyev's daughter Arzu Aliyeva.